Creating an Informed Implementation Strategy for Automatic Squid Jigging through Knowledge Exchange

 Knowledge Exchange Program:

 In the Fall of 2024, our Japanese collaborators joined us for at-sea sampling aboard the F/V Lightning Bay.
-We used Japanese automatic squid jigging machines over 5 nights at various locations from Rhode Island to New Jersey.
+We used our Japanese automatic squid jigging machines over 5 nights at various locations from Rhode Island to New Jersey.
 We captured 170 pounds and approximately 1500 individuals of both short and long-fin squid but the real achievement was understanding and overcoming the complexities of rigging a US vessel with the Japanese equipment.

 Read the full report for the Fall 2024 gear trials here.